-During a public health event, Alberta Health Services is the authority, and general community impact of the virus on residents is within their purview.
+During a public health event, Alberta Health Services is the authority, and the general community impact of the virus on residents is within their purview.
 The Municipal District of Taber's role is to keep staff healthy and to ensure essential services operate smoothly.

 MD of Taber continues to work with AHS to monitor the situation and implement responsible decisions.
 All residents are encouraged to follow the advice of Alberta Health in helping reduce the spread of the virus.